 - The reservations for the return to Manali journey only starts when the bus reaches Kaza.
 You have to wait at the station for the bus to come.
 Don’t think that there won’t be much rush, getting a ticket is little difficult.

 Hope you got all the information looking for.
-I suggest everyone to take this bus to reach Spiti valley.
+I suggest everyone to take the bus from Manali to reach Spiti valley.
 It definitely saves some money and time compared to that from Shimla, more than that it will be a different experience.
 You won’t find roads like this anywhere else.

 Read about Tashigong, the highest village in Spiti valley.
 Do visit this remote village if you like to have a different perspective about the life in these high mountains.